Example: Measurement Error in Air Quality

 Simulating the draw of marbles from an urn is a useful abstraction for studying the possible outcomes from survey samples and controlled experiments.
-The simulation works becuase it imitates the chance mechanism used to select the sample or to assign the treatment.
+The simulation works because it imitates the chance mechanism used to select a sample or to assign people to a treatment.
 In many settings, measurement error also follows a similar chance process.
-As mentioned in Section 2.2, instruments typically have an error associated with them, and by taking repeated measurements on the same object, we can quantify the variability associated with the instrument.
+As mentioned in Chapter 2, instruments typically have an error associated with them, and by taking repeated measurements on the same object, we can quantify the variability associated with the instrument.

 As an example, let’s look at data from a PurpleAir sensor that measures air quality.
 PurpleAir provides a data download tool so anyone can access air quality measurements by interacting with their map.
 These data are available in 2-minute intervals for any sensor appearing on their map.
-To get a sense of the size of the variations in measurements for a sensor, we downloaded data for one sensor from a 24-hour period and selected five 60-minute periods throughout the day to examine, giving us thirty consecutive measurements for a total of 150 measurements.
-These are available in ‘data/purpleAir2minsample.csv’.
+To get a sense of the size of the variations in measurements for a sensor, we downloaded data for one sensor from a 24-hour period and selected five hours spread throughout the day.
+This gives us five sets of thirty consecutive measurements for a total of 150 measurements.

 pm = pd.read_csv('data/purpleAir2minsample.csv') pm